allenevans/github-self-hosted-runner/README.md

 # Github Self-hosted Actions Runner

-Dockerized Github self-hosted runner that allows github actions pipelines to be run in a local, self-managed docker container.
+Dockerized github self-hosted runner that allows github actions pipelines to be run in a local, self-managed docker container.

 Advantages:-
 * Control the build environment dependencies, for example use a specific version of terraform
 * Does not consume github build minutes
-* Good for longer running processes
+* Good for long running processes

 Disadvantages:-
 * Workspaces may not cleaned between runs, this can cause old artifacts to interfere with builds